naobservatory/p2ra/model.md

 ## Statistical model

 The `stats` module uses the [Stan](https://mc-stan.org/) statistical programming language to define a Bayesian model of viral prevalences and metagenomic sequencing read counts.
-Our objective is to estimate a coefficient that connects estimates of the prevalence of a viral clade to the number of metagenomic reads assigned to that clade across a set of samples.
+Our objective is to estimate a coefficient that connects a viral clade's estimated prevalence to the number of metagenomic reads assigned to that clade across a set of samples.

 The model is a work in progress.
 The goal so far has been to have something that is a reasonable representation of the problem that we can feed our various data sources into.